-SCRAP-OFF
+SCRAP- OFF (Event is Cancelled)

-Entry forms are due January 10, 2020
+Entry forms are due January 8, 2021

-Activity scheduled for Monday, January 27, 2020, 4:00 pm - 6:00 pm Set up at 3:45 pm
+Activity scheduled for Monday, January 25, 2021, 4:00 pm - 6:00 pm Set up at 3:45 pm

 Individuals will be designing and completing a double page layout on 12 x 12 pages.
 Paper will be provided by the fair/coordinator at the time of the contest.
 Everyone in their division will have the same paper.
 Embellishments, stickers and/or other papers are not allowed, unless provided by the fair.
 Participants may bring any and all tools (such as scissors, pens, punches, cricut, paper cutters, stamps, or inks) as well as providing their own adhesives.

 Participants may not have cell phones, tablets, pictures, or any drawing of already planned pages during contest in the Stuart Center.
 Project will be judged on: